We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A person should be cautious when shopping for a blood glucose monitor.
 A

 Breath tests currently do not have approval for managing blood sugar levels.
-A person should speak with their doctor before purchasing a breath test, particularly if they are looking to monitor their levels closely.
+A person should speak with a doctor before purchasing a breath test, particularly if they want to monitor their levels closely.

 CGMs can help people with diabetes monitor and maintain their blood glucose levels.
-While they do not involve finger pricking, they may be useful to calibrate the device.
+While they do not involve finger pricking, they may be useful for calibrating the device.

 Earlobe, breath, and other noninvasive devices may be beneficial for monitoring blood glucose levels, especially in children with the same condition and those who have cystic fibrosis.
-However, they are not FDA-approved, while some may need to undergo further testing to determine their safety and accuracy.
+However, they are not FDA-approved, and some may need further testing to determine their safety and accuracy.

 The Dexcom G6 CGM System provides automatic updates to a connected smart device or app.
 People with Medicare may need to purchase the connected device monitor, but they can also use their phone or tablet.
 The app notifies the user if their glucose levels are low or high.

-The device comes with transmitters and sensors that last for 90 days and 10 days, respectively, so people need to purchase new components regularly.
+The device comes with transmitters and three sensors that last 90 days and 10 days, respectively, so people need to purchase new components regularly.

-The Dexcom G6 CGM System is available at various pharmacies across the United States and online stores, such as Diabetic Warehouse.
+The Dexcom G6 CGM System is available at various pharmacies across the United States and in online stores.